Blue supermoon: Plenty of clear skies expected for spectacle in Hawke’s Bay

 Meteorologist Stephen Glassey said conditions would generally be fine and that there would be ample opportunity to view the lunar spectacle, which won’t be seen again in New Zealand’s night skies for nearly a decade.

 “For the most part, it should be fine.
-There should be plenty of clear sky to see the moon,” he said.
+There should be plenty of clear sky to see the moon,” Glassey said.

 “There may be some high cloud obstructing it at times, but it wouldn’t be too much.”